swidler/roam-python/README.md

       	This stage outputs two text files in the dump directory (filtered_DMR_gen_<timestamp\>.txt and filtered_DMRs_<timestamp\>.txt, as above), and a log file in the current dir with info about the thresholds and the ratio of the number of observed to the mean number of simulated, DMRs, obtained for each combination of parameters.
+Please note: the DMR parameters (win_size, delta, min_Qt, lcf, min_finite, min_CpGs, max_adj_dist, min_bases, ref) in the fdr stage must match those of the original DMR results.
+Therefore, any new parameters sent by the user are not considered.

 When done adjusting the config file, run the run_DMRs.py script.